xip0enix/xip0enix/README.md

 - 🔭 I’m currently working on improving my Front-End skills
-- 🌱 I’m currently learning Docker
+- 🌱 I’m learning Docker
 - :heart: Open source
 - ⚡ "This is the way"